mobot-living-collections/PBI-DAX/README.md

-DAX queries to create calculated tables and/or columns in Power BI Desktop
+DAX queries to create calculated tables and/or columns in Power BI Desktop for LCMS data transformation